-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES Section I. K-12 Non-negotiable Criteria of Superior Quality Materials must meet Non-neg otiable Criterion 1 for the review to continue to Non-negot iable Criteria 2 and 3.
-Materials must meet all of the Non-negotiable Criteria 1-4 in order for the review to continue to Section III.
-Non-negotiable Required Yes Materials provide texts that are 1.
-QUALITY OF TEXT SETS: 1a) Materials provide texts that are appropriately complex for appropriately complex for the grade level a Texts are of sufficient scope and the identified grade level according to the requirements outlined in the standards.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES Section I. K-12 Non-negotiable - tiable Criterion 1 for the review to continue to Non-negot order for the review to continue to Section III. lable Criteria 2 and 3.
+Materials must meet all of the Non-negotiable Required Yes Materials provide texts that are 1.
+QUALITY OF TEXT SETS: 1a) Materials provide texts that are appropriately complex for appropriately complex for the grade level as Texts are of sufficient scope and the identified grade level according to the requirements outlined in the standards.
 The texts are quality to provide text-centered outlined in the standards.
 Measures for determining appropriately complex for the grade, using and integrated learning that is complexity include quantitative and qualitative analysis, as both quantitative and qualitative analysis. sequenced and scaffolded to (1) well as reader and task considerations.
 Poetry and drama are Texts range in Lexile levels from 590L to advance students toward analyzed only using qualitative measures.
 1040L.
-Qualitative measures include levels independent reading of grade- meaning, text structure, language, and level texts and (2) build content In grades K-2, extensive read-aloud texts allow sufficient knowledge demands.
-For example, in Unit 1 knowledge (e.g., ELA, social opportunity for engagement with text more complex than Week 1, students read "Louie Share Kim: studies, science, and the arts). students could read themselves.
+Qualitative measures include levels of independent reading of grade- meaning, text structure, language, and level texts and (2) build content In grades K-2, extensive read-aloud texts allow sufficient knowledge demands.
+For example, in Unit 1, knowledge (e.g., ELA, social opportunity for engagement with text more complex than Week 1, students read "Louie Share Kim: studies, science, and the arts). students could read themselves.
 Paper Son" with the informational text The quality of texts is high-they measuring 990L.
-The qualitative measures, support multiple readings for A text analysis that includes complexity information is such as a simple author's purpose and text various purposes and exhibit provided. structure, combined with moderately exceptional craft and thought complex knowledge demands make the tex and/or provide useful appropriately complex for Grade 5.
-In Unit 2 information.
-Materials present a Week 4, students read "Tracking Monsters" progression of complex texts as from Park Scientists by Mary Kay Carson, ar stated by Reading Standard 10. informational text measuring 1030L.
-Qualitatively, students infer that the author (Note: In K and 1, Reading purpose is to describe how and why Standard 10 refers to read-aloud scientists study the Gila monster, the text material.
+The qualitative measures, support multiple readings for A text analysis that includes complexity information is such as a simple author's purpose and text various purposes and exhibit provided. structure, combined with moderately exceptional craft and thought complex knowledge demands make the text and/or provide useful appropriately complex for Grade 5.
+In Unit 2, information.
+Materials present a Week 4, students read "Tracking Monsters" progression of complex texts as from Park Scientists by Mary Kay Carson, an stated by Reading Standard 10. informational text measuring 1030L.
+Qualitatively, students infer that the author's ( Note: In K and 1, Reading purpose is to describe how and why Standard 10 refers to read-aloud scientists study the Gila monster, the text material.
 Complexity standards follows a description of text structure, and for student-read texts are vocabulary consists of familiar words and applicable for grades 2+.) some domain-specific words.
-In Unit 5, students read from "The Dog of Pompeii," a Yes No historical fiction story measuring 820L. i les livo Qualitatively, the chronological text structure is simple, but the levels of meaning
+In Unit 5, students read from "The Dog of Pompeii," a Yes No historical fiction story measuring 820L.
+Qualitatively, the chronological text structure is simple, but the levels of meaning